srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ### Exercise 2: Verify Lab Prerequisites

-As we need some real-time telemetry, you need to ensure the Device Simulator app from the previous lab is running.
+In order to visualize data in a dashboard, we need some real-time telemetry.
+In this exercise you will ensure the Device Simulator app from the previous lab is running.

+1. Ensure Visual Studio Code is running and the **vibrationdevice** folder from the previous lab is open.

 1. In Visual Studio Code, to run the app in the terminal, enter the following command: